rubyfu/RubyFu/module_0x3__network_kungfu/ruby_socket.md

 ```
 IO                              # The basis for all input and output in Ruby
 └── BasicSocket                 # Abstract base class for all socket classes
-    ├── IPSocket                # Base class for protocols using the Internet Protocol (AF_INET)
+    ├── IPSocket                # Super class for protocols using the Internet Protocol (AF_INET)
     │   ├── TCPSocket           # Class for Transmission Control Protocol (TCP) sockets
     │   │   ├── SOCKSSocket     # Helper class for building TCP socket servers applications
     │   │   └── TCPServer       # Helper class for building TCP socket servers